 Portable devices are increasing in size to enhance the media experience.
 However, we (or rather still the majority of us) are not watching movies and playing video games all day long.
 It is becoming harder to use the phone on the go, especially for those with small hands.

 Additionally, manufacturers cover devices with protective coatings.
-While this makes it easier to clean the phone, it also becomes more slippery.
+While this makes it easier to clean the phone, it also becomes more slippery, making the first contact with the phone a desire to add grip to the phone.
 Keep in mind that our hands sweat a lot.
 As a result, the gravity wins, making us spend money for repair or, in a worst-case scenario, look for a replacement.

 Fortunately, there are several ways to add more grip.
 Though all solutions below require some money to be paid, it will be cheaper to invest beforehand.
 Let’s have a look at them in more detail.

 How to make my cell phone case less slippery?